About the Public Works Department

 - 12 community recycle drop-off sites and 4 recycle convenience centers for waste disposal

-- collection of an average one million pounds of refuse annually from more than 129,000 homes in the USD
+- collection of an average one million pounds of refuse annually from more than 129,000 homes in the Urban Services District

 To support our city's goal of protecting the environment and creating cleaner, more livable neighborhoods, Public Works is now the proud home of the Metro Beautification and Environment Commission, which sponsors a variety of programs and educational opportunities to promote recycling and anti-litter initiatives.